sheehui/tp/docs/DeveloperGuide.md

       Expected: First client is deleted from the list.
 Details of the deleted client shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
-      Expected: No person is deleted.
+      Expected: No client is deleted.
 Error details shown in the status message.
 Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+1. _{ more test cases …​ }_

+### Viewing and editing a client

+1. Enter client view

+    1. Prerequisites: Currently in the home view

+    1. Test case: `view 1`<br>
+       Expected: Client view will be shown, and you can inspect the details of the client.

+    1. Test case: `view -4`<br>
+       Expected: As it is not a valid index, you will remain in the home view with an error command output.o

+    1. Test case: editing fields
+       Expected: Switching tabs and editing fields with the commands listed in the user guide [here](./UserGuide.md#Client-Window-Commands) works correctly.

 1. _{ more test cases …​ }_